-Set up a timeline with your student, making sure follow-through at each stage is clear.
+Set up a timeline with your student, and make sure all deadlines are met.
 Model research, resume, interview prep, and follow-through skills throughout the college process.
-Help breakdown the process for your student into smaller more manageable pieces
+Help breakdown the process for your student into smaller, more manageable pieces.

 Confidence